somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-07-12-mastering-tiktok-engagement-tips-and-tricks-for-rapid-growth.md

 ### POST ONLY ###
 post:
   title: "Mastering TikTok Engagement: Tips and Tricks for Rapid Growth"
-  excerpt: "Learn how to master TikTok engagement with expert tips and tricks for rapid growth, including the use of automation tools like Somiibo."
+  description: "Learn how to master TikTok engagement with expert tips and tricks for rapid growth, including the use of automation tools like Somiibo."
-  author: alex
+  author: rare-ivy
   id: 1720860849
   tags: ["TikTok engagement","TikTok growth tips","Somiibo TikTok bot","TikTok marketing"]
   categories: ["Social Media Marketing","TikTok Tips","Digital Marketing"]